They say…

 Atlantic, a brewery specialising in organic Real Ale in a Bottle located near Newquay on the coast of the eponymous ocean, is one of the most recent startups, dating from 2005.
 Judging by the two excellent beers I tasted for this piece, it should have a great future.

-Remarkably, grows its own hops and also produces special malts as well as and bottling in-house – a level of vertical integration that was common in pre-industrial days but is very rare now.
+Remarkably, grows its own hops and also produces special malts as well as brewing and bottling in-house – a level of vertical integration that was common in pre-industrial days but is very rare now.

-’s cottage industry status was confirmed when I phoned and was told brewer Stuart Thomson couldn’t speak to me as he was literally in the tun.
+’s industry status was confirmed when I phoned and was told brewer Stuart Thomson couldn’t speak to me as he was literally in the tun.
 I assume it was empty at the time and this wasn’t some experiment with unusual adjuncts!

 All the beers are packaged in 330ml clear glass bottles – elegant but looking worryingly like alcopops.
 Anyone expecting from its name that Blue might also resemble some of the sillier alcopops in colour will be reassured to know it’s actually a sensible dark ruby brown, and pours with a fine yellowish head.

-A smooth dark malt and liquorice aroma leads to a light textured but very flavoursome palate with roast malt, sharpish fruit, fresh coffee, burnt and a faint medicinal note.
+A smooth dark malt and liquorice aroma leads to a light textured but very flavoursome palate with roast malt, sharpish fruit, fresh coffee, burnt toast and a faint medicinal note.
 The finish is rather sternly dry, roasty and hoppy but softened by flashes of juicy raisin fruit.

-Crystal, chocolate and black malt provide the colour and there’s a dash of wheat malt too, with Fuggles and First Gold hops.
+Crystal, and black malt provide the colour and there’s a dash of wheat malt too, with Fuggles and First Gold hops.

 Brewed to a similar recipe but without the darker malts, Red Organic Celtic Ale does some pan-Celtic borrowing from Irish styles to create a very tasty reddish-amber beer with a soft and sticky off-white head, and a nutty and resiny aroma with hints of autumn fruit.